 Files that are attached to emails received from unknown/suspicious addresses should not be trusted.
-If the email is irrelevant or suspicious, it is not recommended to open the included attachment (or click the presented web link).
+If the email is irrelevant or suspicious, do not open the included attachment (or click the presented web link).
 Download software from official websites and using direct links.
-All the sources that are mentioned above are not the safest tools do download any software.
-Update software using tools or implemented functions that are provided by official software developers only, and not some third party (fake, unofficial) updaters.
-Various software 'cracking' should not be used as well, besides, they are illegal.
-One more important thing is to have a reputable anti-virus or anti-spyware software installed and to keep it enabled at all times.
+All sources mentioned above are not the safest tools to download software.
+Update software using tools or implemented functions that are provided by official software developers only.
+Do not use third party (fake, unofficial) updaters.
+Do not use software 'cracking' tools, since they are illegal and can cause infections.
+Have reputable anti-virus or anti-spyware software installed and keep it enabled at all times.
 If your computer is already infected with Guvara, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.

 Don't worry my friend, you can return all your files!

 All your files like photos, databases, documents and other important are encrypted

 The only method of recovering files is to purchase decrypt tool and unique key for you.

 This software will decrypt all your encrypted files.

 What guarantees you have?

 You can send one of your encrypted file from your PC and we decrypt it for free.

 But we can decrypt only 1 file for free.
 File must not contain valuable information.